Royal Scots Fusiliers: Second World War

 The 4/5th and 6th battalions both saw service in the European Campaign in 1944–45 with the 6th also serving in France in 1940, assigned to 51st (Highland) Infantry Division and part of the BEF.
 The 4/5th Battalion was the TA 4th and 5th battalions merged and became part of 156th Infantry Brigade assigned to the 52nd (Lowland) Infantry Division.
 Lieutenant Colonel Thomas Corbett commanded the 6th Battalion during the Battle of France in June 1940.
 The 6th Battalion was reassigned to the 46th Infantry Brigade part of 15th (Scottish) Infantry Division, the 2nd Line duplicate of the 52nd, and served with them during the Battle of Normandy.

-A British sergeant instructor of the Royal Scots Fusiliers trains a recruit on how to fire the SMLE Mk III Lee–Enfield in prone position, 31 August 1942.

 The 50th (Holding) Battalion was raised in late May 1940 and was later redesignated the 11th Battalion in October and was assigned to the 222nd Infantry Brigade, where it remained until September 1942 when it transferred to the 147th Infantry Brigade, alongside the 1/6th and 1/7th Duke of Wellington's Regiment, part of the 49th (West Riding) Infantry Division, where it was to remain for the rest of the war.

 Amalgamations of 1959

+Men of B Company, 10 Platoon, 1st Battalion, Royal Scots Fusiliers, in Delhi, India, September 1945.

 The Royal Scots Fusiliers were amalgamated with the Highland Light Infantry (City of Glasgow Regiment) in 1959 to form the Royal Highland Fusiliers, (Princess Margaret's Own Glasgow and Ayrshire Regiment).
-The regular 1st battalions of the two Regiments combined at Redford Barracks, Edinburgh to form the 1st Battalion of the new regiment (1 RHF).
+The Regular 1st battalions of the two regiments combined at Redford Barracks, Edinburgh, to form the 1st Battalion of the new regiment (1 RHF).